Pogroms in the Russian Empire: Causes

 Postcard with photograph of victims of the 1905 Odessa Pogrom.
 Museum of the History of Odessa Jews.

 Historian Bob Weinberg traces the roots of the pogrom to the complex social and political setting of Russia during that period.
 He contends that part of the explanation for the brutality lies in the realm of identity politics.
-For some individuals involved, their actions were not just acts of violence but also expressions of their Orthodox Christian beliefs and loyalty to the Russian monarch.
-The sense of eroding authority and changes in political structures seemed to amplify this sentiment, as exemplified by events like the vandalization of Tsar Nicholas II's portraits, which stirred animosity and rallied those resistant to change.
+For some individuals involved, their actions were not just acts of violence but also expressions of their Orthodox Christian beliefs and their loyalty to the Russian monarch.
+The sense that authority was eroding and changes in political structures seemed to amplify this sentiment, as exemplified by events like the vandalization of Tsar Nicholas II's portraits, which stirred animosity and rallied those who were resistant to change.

 Contributing to the climate of political polarization, pro-tsarist, right-wing organizations, such as the Black Hundreds, consolidated their ranks to counter revolutionary and liberal movements.
 These groups viewed the anti-government opposition as a threat to the autocracy and Russian national identity.
 Their newspapers and leaflets blamed minorities such as Poles, Armenians, Georgians, but especially Jews for the social and political unrest, calling on Russians to "beat the Jews, students and wicked people who seek to harm our Fatherland".